Members from the Field working from home

 Ana Croegaert is a sociocultural anthropologist whose work is at the nexus of urban ethnography, gender, and social theory.
-Her projects have included sustained work on the Bosnia/Chicago refugee corridor and more recent work on curation and the role of plants and artistic practices in shifting understandings of trauma, resilience, and well-being.
+In addition to the Pandemic Collection's Director of Research (2022), her projects have included sustained work on the Bosnia/Chicago refugee corridor and more recent work on curation and the role of plants and artistic practices in shifting understandings of trauma, resilience, and well-being.
 Ana is the author of Bosnian Refugees in Chicago: Gender, Performance, and Post-War Economies (2020), and her research interests include ritual, food, memorial, refugee migration, gender, and political economy.
 She enjoys the Pandemic Collection team’s collaborative approach to research and curation.

 Research Assistant, Ethnographer, Digital Curations Team

 Cathy earned her Bachelors degree in Anthropology and Psychology in 2016, and immediately after spent time living and working in Prague, Czech Republic.
 She moved back to the Chicago area in 2019 to attend DePaul University, where she recently graduated with a Master's degree in International Public Service.
 Her research interests include - Indigenous rights, policy and advocacy, and museums and place-making.
 She has been interning at the Field museum since March 2021.

 Much of the work she has done on the pandemic collection has been centered on research and the conducting of interviews with members from our Chicago community and beyond.
 Her research focus for this project has been on the social determinants of COVID-19 health experiences, as well as cultural and community resiliency.
 Alongside the research and interviews, she has been working on the digital curation and website building aspect of the project - compiling other members' photos and data to chronicle the experiences that have been shared with each of them.